Here are three clever - and easy - expert tricks to keep baby’s sleep on track when the clocks change

 The clocks going back might be slightly disorientating for adults, but for a baby, it’s perhaps even more vital for parents to help their little one’s sleep schedule evolve in advance.

-“For some parents, getting your baby to sleep through the night can be a difficult task, but this can be made even harder when the clocks go back,” explains Noah Levin, Chief Marketing Officer at Babysense.
+“For some parents, getting your baby to sleep through the night can be a difficult task, but this can be made even harder when the clocks change,” explains Noah Levin, CMO at Babysense.

 He adds, “By pushing your little ones' bedtime back by 10 minutes each day or giving them their meals at a slightly later time will have a profound effect on their sleep routine."